THE BEST WIDER ROAD BIKE TIRE AND WHEEL SIZES

 So what combination of bike tire and wheel sizes are best for you, my fellow road cycling enthusiast?

-In my humble opinion, the chart is a guide that needs to be updated or tossed when considering the real world that road cycling enthusiasts live in today.
+The chart is a guide that needs to be updated or tossed when considering the real world that road cycling enthusiasts live in today.
+Wheel and tire makers have been holding meetings to update it for years without agreeing on new set of standards while trying to get bike manufacturers to widen the spacing between the chain and seat stays and the front forks.

 A 25C tire on a 15C wheel – somewhat improved comfort over a 23C tire but worsened speed and handling for reasons described above.
 Better to reduce pressure 5psi or so on 23C tire for better comfort without losing handling performance.
 Neither combination is going to be an aero star.